Admission and Progression Standards:

 Common majors or minors that complement this major

-Some common combinations with a Mathematics major are: Astronomy, Biochemistry & Molecular Biology, Biology, Computer Science, Economics, Environmental Information Systems, Finance, Geographic Science, Geology, Integrated Science and Technology, Materials Science, Physics, Quantitative Finance, Statistics, Telecommunications, or Writing, Rhetoric and Technical Communication.
+Some common combinations with a Mathematics major are: Astronomy, Biochemistry & Molecular Biology, Biology, Computer Science, Economics, Environmental Information Systems, Finance, Geographic Science, Geology, Integrated Science and Technology, Logic and Reasoning, Materials Science, Physics, Quantitative Finance, Statistics, Telecommunications, or Writing, Rhetoric and Technical Communication.

 Those students who are able to think independently and creatively and are not afraid of hard work are the most successful in mathematics.